iterative/dvc.org/content/docs/command-reference/cache/dir.md

 absolute path, then it's preserved as it is.

 If no path `value` is given, it prints the current path of the cache directory.
-The value is searched in the system, global, project, and local config files by default (in that order).
-Options `--system`, `--global`, `--project`, and `--local` can be used to look only in one place.
+The value is read from the system, global, project, and local config files (in that order).
+The `--system`, `--global`, `--project`, and `--local` options can be used to read from that configuration only.

 The `value` is written to the project's config file by default (`.dvc/config`).
 Options `--system`, `--global`, and `--local` can be used to write to the other